fractalrobotics/Fractal-5-Pro/README.md

 - It provides all of the following in one product: high reliability, stronger parts, more design freedom, less waste material, large build volume, intuitive user experience, and ease of maintenance at a relatively affordable price.

 **What is multidirectional 5-axis 3D printing?**
-- Multidirectional 5-axis slicing is a technique in which a 3D model is divided into sub-volumes (chunks) and each chunk is sliced in a different direction.
+- Multidirectional 5-axis printing is a technique in which a 3D model is divided into sub-volumes (chunks) and each chunk is printed in a different direction.
 This allows users to define multiple slicing directions for a given part.
 The result is a gcode file with toolpath instructions that include reorienting the part relative to the printhead after each successive chunk is printed.
 This approach is distinct from non-planar slicing, which modifies the surface of each layer to follow the curvature of the model's shape.

 <p align="center">
   <img src="./CAD/images/Multidirectional_Slicing.PNG" width="700">
 </p>

-**Why focus on multidirectional slicing instead of non-planar printing?**
+**Why focus on multidirectional printing instead of non-planar printing?**
 - Non-planar slicing often requires significant training in advanced CAM software and tends to be computationally expensive.
 In contrast, multidirectional slicing provides many of the same benefits of 5-axis 3D printing - such as directional strength control and reduced support requirements - within a more accessable and familiar workflow.

 - From a hardware standpoint, multidirectional 5-axis 3D printers avoid an important mechanical limitation of non-planar 5-axis 3D printers.
 Since they don't require the printhead to be long and thin to achieve tight angles, multidirectional printers can achieve much higher print speeds with far less vibration.
 That said, non-planar slicing is an exciting and evolving area of research, and ongoing developments will hopefully make that method more accessible as well.